contactpunit/contactpunit.github.io/content/articles/variable_scoping.md

          typeof funcVar === 'undefined')
 ```

-If you see in above program var innerVar is still accessible outside the for loop and the scope of innerVar is defind by nearest function and in this case func.
+If you see in above program var innerVar is still accessible outside the for loop and the scope of innerVar is defined by nearest function and in this case func.

 * **let**

-let is a recent addition in ES6 and solves the probem of scoping.
+let is a recent addition in ES6 and solves the problem of scoping.

 ```javascript
 var globalVar = 'global';